dp486x/RecieptKeeper/readme.md

 if Business does not exists in the DB insert the Business and get the ID to attach it to receipt db.
 Admin had permission to add the new categories.

+When the OCR is implemented
+use Multer's "MemoryStorage" if needed until OCR returns the values.